longpractice/linux_kernel_index/mm/e.md

 # e

+## EBDA
+Extended Bios Data Area.

+The EBDA is a variable-sized memory area (on different BIOSes).
+If it exists, it is always immediately below 0xA0000 in memory.
+It is absolutely guaranteed to be less than 128 KiB in size.
+It is often 1 KiB.
+The biggest ones ever actually seen are 8 KiB.
+You can determine the size of the EBDA by using BIOS function INT 12h, or (often) by examining the word at 0x40E in the BDA (see below).
+Both of those methods will tell you the location of the bottom of the EBDA.

+This region should be taken care of in reserve_bios_regions() in x86/kernel/ebda.c.
+This function is used in setup_arch() for x86.

 ## e820_add_kernel_range
 used inside x86 setup_arch(), add the kernel code and data range between `_text` and `_end` to E820_TYPE_RAM range, which includes kernel text, kernel data and initialization data.